-The sponsor type, public vs private, is obvious starting place in terms of tracking this information with grants management system.
+The sponsor type, public vs private, is an obvious starting place in terms of tracking this information with a grants management system.
 This and other information, such as the current indirect cost rate, can be easily linked to the sponsor.
-For internal reporting many medical research institutions find it useful to group public sponsors into additional categories such as NIH, Other Federal, and State.
+For internal reporting, many medical research institutions find it useful to group public sponsors into additional categories such as NIH, Other Federal, and State.

-Knowing if a sponsor is a public or private entity impacts the entire process:
+Knowing if a sponsor is a public or private entity affects the entire process:

 Matching faculty ideas to the most likely source of funding.
 Working with the potential principal investigator (PI) to analyze the proposed project and scope of work can increase the probability of being funded through tailoring the scope of work and budget presentation to sponsor parameters.

 Creating the appropriate type and style of proposal.
 A proposal is the first impression for a funding organization.
 Publicly funded organizations tend to have more rigid style and information requirements.
 Often private organizations will request a shorter, less-detailed proposal.
 Remember that outcomes may be the same, but the style of proposal will be different.
 No changing the form and submitting the same proposal to different sources.